hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/query-language.md

 This query returns all drivers from the default registry whose age is less than the supplied parameter _or_ whose firstName is "Dan", as long as their lastName is not "Selman".

-In practical terms, this query returns all drivers who do not have the lastName "Selman", as long as they are under a defined age, or have the firstName Dan, and orders the results by lastName ascending and firstName descending.
+In practical terms, this query returns all drivers who do not have the lastName "Selman", as long as they are under a defined age, or have the firstName Dan, and orders the results by lastName ascending and firstName ascending.

 ```
 query Q20{